jongfranco/covid19_research-1/README.md

 # Abstract Analytics for COVID-19 Research
-Iqra Munuwar and Sameen Salam
+Iqra Munawar and Sameen Salam

 This repository contains our work on cleaning, posturing, modeling, and summarizing abstracts of research papers pertaining to COVID-19.